a short bit about me

 A majority of the first 300 or so are records that have appeared on other great lists like Rolling Stone Magazine's Top 500 Albums, and have been widely acclaimed for many years.. the "of course" selections.
 As far as these well known albums, the order in which I have placed them, in the 1000, will be where I differ from other best albums lists.

 I would like to give a shout out to the other amazing music-head websites and magazines out there that have, along with Rolling Stone Magazine's top 500, been very helpful and inspiring in creating this here site.
-Websites that I check out quite often are Pitchfork, AllMusic, Music Aficionado and, or course, Wikipedia.
-Though I don't always agree with them, they have talented writers with impressive musical knowledge.
+Websites that I check out quite often are Pitchfork, AllMusic, Best Ever Albums, and, or course, Wikipedia.
+Though I don't always agree with them, a few of them have talented writers with impressive musical knowledge.

 With all the negativity and criticism in the world today I really want to keep this as positive as possible.
 Though to make my point I may occasionally mention stuff I don't care for.
 On the same note I will probably not post anything from others that is too negative...unless its damn good writing.